paotor/aproject-testing/report.md

     CACHE PATH "The path to the GoogleMock test framework.")
 ```
 3. build.
-Create a build directory, "_run cmake .._"  and then "_make_", this build the targets and run the unit test.
+Create a build directory, run "_cmake .._"  and then "_make_", this build the targets and run the unit test.

 # CI configuration
 Travis and AppVeyor file have been configured for the project.
-Travis "_.travis.yml_" configuration file has been successfully tested using a pubblic mirror project, but "_appveyor.yml_" has not due to an issue on appveyor.com website.
+Travis "_.travis.yml_" configuration file has been successfully tested using a pubblic mirror project, so a build is treggered for each push on the git repo, but "_appveyor.yml_" has not, due to an issue on appveyor.com website.
+So the appveyor.yml is to be considered as draft because I couldn't test it with my public project.